yozhgoor/cargo-temp/README.md

 The file is created automatically when you run `cargo-temp` for the first time.
 For a detailed example, see the [configuration template][configuration_template].

-Common settings are:
-- `temporary_project_dir`: Directory where temporary projects are created (defaults to system's cache).
-- `preserved_project_dir`: Directory where preserved projects are moved.
-- `git_repo_depth`: Number of commits to retain when cloning.
-- `editor` and `editor_args` replace the shell by your editor.

 [actions-badge]: https://github.com/yozhgoor/cargo-temp/actions/workflows/rust.yml/badge.svg
 [actions-url]: https://github.com/yozhgoor/cargo-temp/actions
 [crates-version-badge]: https://img.shields.io/crates/v/cargo-temp